TomKaltofen/Questionable-interpretation-of-sedimentation-rates/README.md

 The plot sadler_with_power_law_assumption shows the relation of accumulation rate to time span [mya].
 The general assumption of the power law is not true for all sub-basins.

-Most important however are the plots in the folder sadler plots, which show show frequency distributions of accumulation rates for single basins.
-Feel free to comment if you can see any exhumation events?
+Most important however are the plots in the folder sadler plots, which show frequency distributions of accumulation rates for single basins.
+Feel free to comment if you can see any exhumation events!

 This work is based on my master's thesis.
 Unfortunately, I don t have the rights to publish the whole project.
 I would be happy if you want to discuss any parts further.
 Contact me.